Mid Mountains Legal Blog

 5. What if the life tenant does not want to live in the home?

-What is the benefit of having a life estate?
+What are the advantages of having a life estate?

 From the point of view of the will-maker who creates the life estate, it potentially gives some protection about where the asset passes when the life tenant dies.

-From the life tenant’s point of view, where they are a vulnerable beneficiary (such as a professional person or a company director) who prefers not to hold assets in their own name (to avoid those assets being exposed to a claim for negligence or a claim of a breach of duty as a director), a life estate gives them some wealth protection.
+From the life tenant’s point of view, a life estate in favour of a vulnerable beneficiary who prefers not to hold assets in their own name gives them some wealth protection.

 What are the disadvantages of having a life estate?